AlexxBot/Football_Api/README.md

 2.- Change the environment variables depending on your local server configuration

-3.- Create a database call football, which is named in the db.ts file in src folder
+3.- Create a database call football, which is named in the db.ts file inside src/ folder

-4.- Execute npm i then run npm run devor npm run build and npm start
+4.- Execute npm i then run npm run dev or npm run build and npm start

+5.- Open http://localhost:3000/graphql on web browser